piwebcam/PiWebcam/PiWebcam/README.md

-MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion MOTION_EVENT_GAP | Seconds of no motion that triggers the end of an event IMAGE_ANALYSIS_ENABLE | If checked, upon a motion the image will be further analyzed with an AI model to detect a specific object
+MOTION_THRESHOLD | Number of changed pixels that triggers motion detection MOTION_FRAMES | The minimum number of frames in a row to be considered true motion MOTION_EVENT_GAP | Seconds of no motion that triggers the end of an event AI_ENABLE | If checked, upon a motion the image will be further analyzed with an AI model to detect a specific object AI_TOKEN | The API key for authenticating against the AI service AI_OBJECT | The object that must be present in the image to trigger the notification AI_THRESHOLD | The probability threshold for the ojbect to trigger the notification AI_KEEP_NOT_FOUND | If checked motion pictures and videos without the object will be kept (but not notified), otherwise they will be deleted as false positives
-IMAGE_ANALYSIS_TOKEN | The API key for authenticating against the AI service IMAGE_ANALYSIS_OBJECT | The object that must be present in the image to trigger the notification IMAGE_ANALYSIS_THRESHOLD | The probability threshold for the ojbect to trigger the notification EMAIL_ENABLE | Enable email notifications
+EMAIL_ENABLE | Enable email notifications
 EMAIL_TO | Set email recipients
 EMAIL_SERVER | The mail server to use